xcp-ng/xcp-ng-org/docs/develprocess.md

 Using chroot as explained above, you can easily remove, add or update RPMs in the installer's filesystem.

-> This modifies the installer filesystem, not the host!
+:::warning This modifies the installer filesystem, not the host!
-> To modify the installed RPMs on a host see [change the list of installed RPMs](change-the-list-of-installed-rpms).
+To modify the installed RPMs on a host see [change the list of installed RPMs](change-the-list-of-installed-rpms).

 Example use cases:
 * Update drivers: replace an existing driver module (*.ko) with yours, or, if you have built a RPM with that driver, install it.
 For example, you could rebuild a patched `qlogic-qla2xxx` RPM package and install it instead of the one that is included by default.
 Note that this will *not* install the newer driver on the final installed XCP-ng.
 We're only in the context of the system that runs during the installation phase, here.